moloch--/RootTheBox/README.md

 a small bot program to target machines.
 Teams are periodically rewarded with (in-game) money for each bot in their botnet; the larger the botnet the larger the reward.

+Money can be used to unlock new levels, buy hints to flags, download a target's source code, or even "SWAT" other players by bribing the (in-game) police.

+Player's "bank account passwords" are also publically displayed by the scoring engine, allowing players to crack each other's passwords and steal each other's money.

 More details: [Root the Box](http://rootthebox.com/)

 Features